-Every dog owner wants a healthy and happy pet, but it isn’t always easy.
+Every dog owner wants a healthy and happy pet, but it isn’t always easy in this blog we will capture all the tips for new dog owners.
 Dogs need care and attention to thrive, and they can be difficult to manage at times.
 To make sure that your new dog is healthy and happy, follow these three rules:

 Make Your Dog Comfortable With Boarding